 Also read: Fitbit Premium review: Is it worth it?

 In his review, which is linked above, our very own Jimmy Westenberg said that Fitbit Premium feels like a young product.
-There aren’t a lot of guided programs available, and there’s not much on offer for intermediate and advanced users.
-What’s more, a lot of the content available (health tips, workout videos, etc.) can be found online for free.
+There aren’t many guided programs available, and there’s not much on offer for intermediate and advanced users.
+What’s more, much of the content available (health tips, workout videos, etc.) can be found online for free.
 With that in mind, Fitbit Premium doesn’t seem like the best deal at $10 per month.

 What is Fitbit Pay?